France Winddance Twine: Career

 Her articles, film reviews and book reviews have appeared in English and Brazilian Portuguese in international journals: the Du Bois Review: Social Science Research on Race, Ethnic and Racial Studies, Estudos Afroasiaticos, Feminist Studies, Meridians: feminism, race, and transnationalism, Signs: Journal of Women in Culture and Society, Social Identities, Race and Class, and Gender and Society.
 Twine's current research focuses on inequality in Silicon Valley and transnational gestational surrogacy.
 One of her most important theoretical contributions is the concept of racial literacy which was first published in a 2004 journal article and developed in her book A White Side of Black Britain.

-Twine was a scholar in residence at the Beatrice Bain Research Group (2014–2015).
+Twine was a scholar in residence at the Beatrice Bain Research Group from 2014 to 2015.